Are There Valid Bible Codes in the New Testament?

-In the Fall of 1998, a 5-member research team began an investigation into the Greek NT manuscripts for Bible codes, of which I was a part.
+In the Fall of 1998, a five-member research team began an investigation into the Greek New Testament manuscripts for Bible codes, of which I was a part.
 We had 2 PhD's on the team who were native born Greeks.
 We used 5 different Greek NT manuscripts: Stephens 1550 (basis for KJV, textus receptus), Nestle-Aland 26th edition, Wescott-Hort 1881, Tischendorf 1859, and Byzantine (Majority text) 1991.
-For statistical control purposes, we used the Greek version of Flavius Josephus' Jewish Antiquities shortened to the same length as the 5 NT manuscripts.
+For statistical control purposes, we used the Greek version of Flavius Josephus' Jewish Antiquities shortened to the same length as the five New Testament manuscripts.
 The choice of Greek Jewish Antiquities was made because it was written in the same timeframe and therefore the surface text would have similar word usages and sentence structures, making the overall test much better.

 After a 2 and 1/2 year research process, we determined that the possible codes found in the statistical control text (Jewish Antiquities in Greek) equaled those found in any of the 5 New Testament Greek manuscripts.
 Therefore, our conclusion was that there were NO valid Bible codes in the Greek New Testament manuscripts.
 I do not want to deflect anyone else from investigating the Greek NT manuscripts for Bible codes; but I have completely abandoned it myself as of 2001 based on finding no valid codes there.